 The cPanel is organized similarly to a lot of other cPanels, with a series of categories and each category containing various buttons and features.
 It is a very straightforward experience.

-Something that matters to me a lot, personally, is good design.
+Something that matters to me a lot, personally, is a good design.
 At the least, clean and pleasant design.

-I don’t want to navigate around something I hate looking at, and unfortunately plenty of hosting companies don’t focus too much on cPanel or dashboard aesthetics.
+I don’t want to navigate around something I hate looking at, and unfortunately, plenty of hosting companies don’t focus too much on cPanel or dashboard aesthetics.

 Well, luckily TMD Hosting does.
 It’s nothing crazy, but I’ve found navigating TMD Hosting to be a sleek, smooth, and generally positive experience.

 Installing and using WordPress on TMD Hosting is especially easy, a nice surprise.

 Overall, TMD Hosting is in fact not only very easy to use but has one of the better UIs and particularly seamless WordPress integration.